 Myth: Home Equity Loans and Home Equity Lines of Credit Are the Same

-Although they sound almost like the same thing, a home equity loan isn’t the same as a HELOC.
-The main difference between the two is that when you apply for a home equity loan, you get the money as a lump sum, while with a HELOC, you can keep borrowing and repaying a certain amount of money.
+Although they sound almost like the same thing, a home equity loan isn’t the same as a home equity line of credit.
+The main difference between the two is that when you apply for a home equity loan, you receive the loan amount as a lump sum, while with a home equity line of credit, you can keep borrowing and repaying a certain amount of money.
 Another difference is that a home equity loan usually comes with a fixed interest rate, meaning your interest rate never changes over the life of the loan.

 Myth: Home Equity Loans Are Unsecured